 Beginning in sixth grade, students will take ownership of their faith by engaging in service, fellowship, worship, Bible study, and sharing the Gospel.
 Developmentally, there is a healthy need for youth to gain independence.
 Youth start spending more time outside of the home and are confronted with “the things of this world” (1 John 2:15) having to make what can often be difficult decisions.
 Youth leaders are committed to coming alongside parents with various real-world issues like sexuality, social media, self-identity, and more.
 We want youth to articulate who Christ is and live for Him.

 Serving Christ on Mission

 Children, youth, and their families have multiple opportunities throughout the year to show the love of Christ to our local community.
-And as students get older (beginning in 7th grade), mission trips are a important way for students to be the hands and feet of Christ and experience God’s grace and presence in challenging situations through hard work serving in rural, urban, and/or international environments.
-On these equipping trips they will serve through work projects and evangelism.
+And as students get older (beginning in 7th grade), mission trips are an important way for students to be the hands and feet of Christ and experience God’s grace and presence in challenging situations through hard work serving in rural, urban, and/or international environments.
+On these equipping trips, they will serve through work projects and evangelism.
 They will realize needs and explore their gifts (Matthew 25:40).

-Confirming Covenantal Partnership with the Church
+Confirming Covenantal Partnership

-Taking Our Faith Into the World
+Taking Our Faith into the World

 As students prepare to graduate from high school, our congregation commits to equipping our Seniors in High School to take their faith out into the world in all that they say and do.
 Seniors will be recognized and presented with a gift focusing on their Christian faith development during a special worship service at the end of the school year.
-Our congregation continues their commitment from baptism to partner with graduates as they go out into world through ongoing and intentional mentorship and connection including sending care packages to students away at school.
+Our congregation continues their commitment from baptism to partner with graduates as they go out into the world through ongoing and intentional mentorship and connection including sending care packages to students away at school.